 Appropriate use of fungicides can provide effective control when stripe rust has potential to cause significant yield loss.
 The factors related to fungicide application include: susceptibility of varieties, timing of application, individual fungicides, disease pressure, weather conditions, yield potential, and grain price.

 To determine whether fungicides should be used or not, growers should consider the susceptibility (or the level of resistance) of varieties, disease pressure, yield potential, grain price, and fungicide and application cost.
-Many of these factors can be different from year to year.
+Many of these factors can vary from year to year.
 For varieties with a high level of resistance, fungicide application is not needed.
 For highly susceptible varieties, fungicide application is needed almost every year.
 For moderately susceptible and moderately resistant varieties, fungicide application may be needed depending upon the level of resistance, disease pressure, and weather conditions.

 The best practice for determining whether or not fungicide should be used is to check fields early on in the stripe rust development season.
-If stripe rust reaches to an incidence (number of plants with rust) or severity (percentage of leaf areas with rust) of 1-5% (see Figure 1), fungicide application should be done immediately, unless a field is grown with a single variety of plants, a multiline variety composed of diffferent lines, and a mixture of two or more varieties with different reactions to stripe rust.
+If stripe rust reaches to an incidence (number of plants with rust) or severity (percentage of leaf areas with rust) of 1-5% (see Figure 1), fungicide application should be done immediately, unless a field is grown with a single variety of plants, a multi-line variety composed of different lines, and a mixture of two or more varieties with different reactions to stripe rust.

 One of the important time points to consider whether fungicide should be used or not is the time when herbicide application is needed.
 Because fungicide can be mixed with herbicide, use of fungicide together with herbicide can save application cost.
-Occassionally, fungicide application is needed before the time of herbicide application if stripe rust infection is heavy and widespread before winter, winter is mild which allows stripe rust pathogen to survive the winter, and develops very early in the spring.
+Occasionally, fungicide application is needed before the time of herbicide application if stripe rust infection is heavy and widespread before winter, the winter is mild which allows the stripe rust pathogen to survive the winter, or the pathogen develops very early in the spring.
 Often, stripe rust starts developing after herbicide application.
 If rust is going to appear within 3 weeks after herbicide application, which can be determined by rust situations in surrounding areas, fungicide mixed with herbicide is useful for delaying stripe rust in the field depending upon susceptibility of the variety.
 Figure 2 shows the general scheme of stripe rust management related to crop growth stages.